 As a result of the failure of the DOE to dispose of spent nuclear fuel from Cooper Nuclear Station as required by contract, the District commenced legal action against the DOE on March 2, 2001.
-The initial settlement agreement addressed future claims through 2013.
-On January 13, 2014, the District and the DOE agreed to extend the settlement agreement through 2016.
-On March 2, 2017, the District and the DOE agreed to extend the settlement agreement through 2019.
-Settlements from the DOE for damages totaled \$139.9 million for the years 2009 through 2022.
-The District accepted the DOE's offer of \$6.7 million for the 2019 claim, and the funds were received in October 2020.
-In September 2020, the District and the DOE agreed to an additional three-year extension of the settlement or years 2020 through 2022.
+The initial settlement agreement addressed claims through 2013.
+The District and the DOE have executed several extensions of this agreement through 2022.
+Settlements from the DOE for damages totaled \$139.9 million for the years 2009 through 2023.
 The District and the DOE are currently negotiating a three-year extension.
 The District also reserves the right to pursue future damages through the contract claims process.
 A corresponding regulatory liability for these DOE receipts was established in Other deferred inflows of resources.
 The District plans to use the funds to pay for costs related to Cooper Nuclear Station.
-The balance in the regulatory liability was \$78.3 million as of December 31, 2022 and 2021.
+The balance in the regulatory liability was \$78.3 million as of December 31, 2023 and 2022.

-Under the terms of the DOE contracts, the District was also subject to a one mill per kilowatt-hour ("kWh") fee on all energy generated and sold by Cooper Nuclear Station, which was paid on a quarterly basis to DOE.
+Under the terms of the DOE contracts, the District was also subject to a one mill per kWh fee on all energy generated and sold by Cooper Nuclear Station, which was paid on a quarterly basis to DOE.
 The District includes a component in its wholesale and retail rates for the purpose of funding the costs associated with nuclear fuel disposal.
 While the District expects that the revenues developed therefrom will be sufficient to cover the District's responsibility for costs currently outlined in the Nuclear Waste Policy Act, the District can give no assurance that such revenues will be sufficient to cover all costs associated with the disposal of used nuclear fuel.
 On May 9, 2014, the DOE provided notice that they would adjust the spent fuel disposal fee to zero mills per kWh effective May 16, 2014.
 Correspondingly, no additional payments have been made to the DOE for fuel disposal since that date.
 The Board authorized the continued collection of this fee at the same rate.
 This approach ensures costs are recognized in the appropriate period with current customers receiving the benefits from Cooper Nuclear Station paying the appropriate costs.
 The expense for spent nuclear fuel disposal is recorded based on net electricity generated and sold and the regulatory liability will be eliminated when payments are made for spent nuclear fuel disposal.